-If you, too, are grappling with the Windows PC won't boot after enabling Secure Boot, fear not.
-This article from Qiling is your compass through the labyrinth of startup troubles.
-By the end of this guide, you'll possess the knowledge and tools needed to navigate through the Secure Boot conundrum and revive your system.
+If you're struggling with a Windows PC that won't boot after enabling Secure Boot, this article from Qiling is here to guide you through the process of resolving startup troubles.
+By the end of this guide, you'll have the knowledge and tools needed to navigate through the Secure Boot conundrum and revive your system.

-To troubleshoot this issue, disconnect all external drives from your PC.
-This will eliminate the potential interference and allow the system to boot without external requirements.
+To resolve the issue, remove all external drives from your computer to prevent any potential interference with the boot process.
+This will allow the system to boot normally without any external requirements.

-To proceed, locate the CMOS battery on your motherboard.
-It's typically a coin-cell battery.
-Before you begin, ensure your PC is powered off and unplugged.
-Gently remove the CMOS battery, wait a minute or two, and reinsert it.
-This brief removal allows the motherboard to reset its settings.
-Power on your PC and observe if the boot issue persists.
+To resolve the boot issue, locate the CMOS battery on your motherboard, which is usually a coin-cell battery.
+Ensure your PC is powered off and unplugged.
+Remove the CMOS battery, wait a minute or two, and reinsert it.
+This brief removal allows the motherboard to reset its settings, and you can then power on your PC to check if the boot issue persists.

-This technique can help ensure a smooth boot process and offers a non-intrusive means of addressing possible misconfigurations.
-Don't worry if the issue continues; we'll look at other solutions in the parts that follow.
+This technique can help ensure a smooth boot process and offers a non-intrusive means of addressing possible misconfigurations, but if the issue persists, further solutions will be explored.

-The partition style of your disk plays a pivotal role in how your system boots.
-MBR (Master Boot Record) is associated with Legacy BIOS, while GPT (GUID Partition Table) is linked to UEFI, the modern firmware interface.
-Secure Boot often requires a UEFI environment, and compatibility issues may arise if your disk uses the older MBR style.
+The partition style of your disk is crucial for system booting, with MBR (Master Boot Record) associated with Legacy BIOS and GPT (GUID Partition Table) linked to UEFI, the modern firmware interface.
+Secure Boot typically requires a UEFI environment, and compatibility issues may arise if the disk uses the older MBR style.

-This technique can help ensure a smooth boot process and offers a non-intrusive means of addressing possible misconfiguration.
-Start by examining the partition style of your disk.
-This could be the source of the issue if it's MBR and you've enabled Secure Boot.
-Booting from an MBR device can be made easier and more compatible by switching to a GPT.
+This technique can help ensure a smooth boot process and offers a non-intrusive means of addressing possible misconfiguration by examining the partition style of your disk, switching to a GPT if it's MBR and you've enabled Secure Boot, and booting from an MBR device can be made easier and more compatible.

-If you don't want to reinstall the Windows system after converting MBR to GPT, you'll need a reliable partition management tool.
-Qiling Disk Master Professional is an easy-to-use tool that makes the converting procedure simpler.
-You can save time and effort by switching to this software instead of reinstalling Windows.
+If you don't want to reinstall Windows after converting MBR to GPT, consider using a reliable partition management tool like Qiling Disk Master Professional to simplify the process and save time and effort, avoiding the need for a Windows reinstallation.

 Step 1.
 Download and launch Qiling Disk Master on your computer.